honeytrap/honeytrap-docs/docs/home/contribute/create-pull-request.md

 {% capture steps %}

-## Creating a fork of the Honeytrap documentation repository
+## Creating a fork of the HoneyTrap documentation repository

 1. Go to the [honeytrap/honeytrap-docs](https://github.com/honeytrap/honeytrap-docs){: target="_blank"}
 repository.

 1. In the upper-right corner, click **Fork**.
-This creates a copy of the Honeytrap documentation repository in your GitHub account.
+This creates a copy of the HoneyTrap documentation repository in your GitHub account.
 The copy is called a *fork*.

 ## Making your changes

-1. In your GitHub account, in your fork of the Honeytrap docs, create a new branch to use for your contribution.
+1. In your GitHub account, in your fork of the HoneyTrap docs, create a new branch to use for your contribution.

 1. In your new branch, make your changes and commit them.
 If you want to